Hierarchies among genuine multipartite entangling capabilities of quantum gates: Statistical analysis of multipartite entangling power of unitary operators

-where \(J_i\)s can take any real value.
-By fixing the values of \(J_i\)s, a single unitary operator is obtained for which \(G^i_{\max}\) have to be determined by maximizing over the sets \(\mathbb{S}^i\), $i=2,3$.
+where \(J_i\)s can take any real value. \adi{Note that the three-body interacting Hamiltonian used to construct the evolution operator has been extensively studied, showing unique entanglement features \cite{peng_2009_prl, Shi2009} and is helpful to build quantum simulators \cite{pachos_2004,Barreiro2011}.
+These studies motivate us to investigate the entangling powers of the above class of unitary operators. } By fixing the values of \(J_i\)s, a single unitary operator is obtained for which \(G^i_{\max}\) have to be determined by maximizing over the sets \(\mathbb{S}^i\), $i=2,3$.